rbtnn/vim-pterm/README.md

 This command is defined only in a terminal buffer of `:PTermOpen`.

 ### :PTermPrevious
-Switch to the next terminal-buffer.
+Switch to the previous terminal-buffer.
 This is similar to `:bprevious`.
 This command is defined only in a terminal buffer of `:PTermOpen`.

 ## Keymappings